kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 to expose the information, that as of now a given node is considered as a potential placement for a given pod.
 It may change, but for now that's what considered.

-On top of the simple state machine above we introduce the following rules:
-- Scheduler is allowed to overwrite `NominatedNodeName` at any time in case of preemption or the beginning of the binding cycle.
-- No external components are expected to overwrite `NominatedNodeName` set by the scheduler (although technically there are no guardrails).

-Moreover:
-- Regardless of who set `NominatedNodeName`, its readers should always take that into consideration (e.g. ClusterAutoscaler or Karpenter when trying to scale down nodes).
-- In case of faulty components (e.g. overallocation of nodes), these decisions will simply be rejected by the scheduler (and the `NominatedNodeName` will be cleared before moving the rejected pod to unschedulable).

 #### Increasing the load to kube-apiserver

 Setting a NominatedNodeName is an additional API call that then multiple components in the system